josuecaldasv/josuecaldasv.github.io/_pages/about.md

   - /about.html
 ---

-Bachelor's in Political Science from the Pontifical Catholic University of Peru, with a specialization in Data Science from the same institution.
-Currently pursuing a postgraduate course in Computer Vision at the Pontifical Catholic University of Rio de Janeiro.
-Over two years of experience in data analysis, and research in Machine Learning, Deep Learning, and Natural Language Processing (NLP), alongside software development.
-Strong interest in applying NLP and advanced machine learning techniques to social science research.
+Political Scientist specialized in Data Science with experience in data analysis, statistical modeling, and research in Machine Learning and NLP.
+Proficient in managing complex datasets using Python, Stata, and R, and developing data-driven tools and solutions.
+Strong background in collaborating with multidisciplinary teams on academic and institutional projects.